Yayoi Kusama: New York City: 1957–1972

-In 1968, Kusama presided over the happening Homosexual Wedding at the Church of Self-obliteration at 33 Walker Street in New York and performed alongside Fleetwood Mac and Country Joe and the Fish at the Fillmore East in New York City.
+In 1968, Kusama presided over the happening Homosexual Wedding at the Church of Self-obliteration at 33 Walker Street in New York and performed alongside Fleetwood Mac and Country Joe and the Fish at the Fillmore East in New York.
 She opened naked painting studios and a gay social club called the Kusama 'Omophile Kompany (kok).
 The nudity present in Kusama's art and art protests was severely shameful for her family; her high school removed her name from its list of alumni.
 This made her feel alone, and she attempted suicide again.

 In 1966, Kusama first participated in the Venice Biennale for its 33rd edition.
-Her Narcissus Garden comprised hundreds of mirrored spheres outdoors in what she called a "kinetic carpet".
-As soon as the piece was installed on a lawn outside the Italian pavilion, Kusama, dressed in a golden kimono, began selling each individual sphere for 1,200 lire (US$2), until the Biennale organizers put an end to her enterprise.
+Her Narcissus Garden comprised 1,500 of mass-produced plastic reflective silver spheres outdoors, in what she called a "kinetic carpet".
+As soon as the piece was installed on a lawn outside the Italian pavilion, Kusama, dressed in a golden kimono, began selling each individual sphere for 1,200 lira (US$2), until the Biennale organizers put an end to her enterprise.
 Narcissus Garden was as much about the promotion of the artist through the media as it was an opportunity to offer a critique of the mechanization and commodification of the art market.

-During her time in New York, Kusama had a brief relationship with artist Donald Judd.
-She then began a passionate, platonic relationship with the surrealist artist Joseph Cornell.
-She was 26 years his junior – they called each other daily, sketched each other, and he would send personalized collages to her.
-Their lengthy association lasted until his death in 1972.
+During her time in New York, Kusama had a brief relationship with Judd.
+She then began a passionate, platonic relationship with Cornell.
+She was 26 years his junior: they called each other daily, sketched each other, and he would send personalized collages to her.
+Their lengthy association lasted until Cornell's death in 1972.